XRP Ledger Accounts

 For more information on each of these objects, see the Ledger Format Reference.

-Tip: These technical details are only relevant for people building low-level library software for RCL compatibility!
+Tip: These technical details are only relevant for people building low-level library software for XRP Ledger compatibility!

 rpshnaf39wBUDNEGHJKLM4PQRST7VWXYZ2bcdeCg65jkm8oFqi1tuvAxyz.
-Since Ripple encodes several types of keys with base58, Ripple prefixes the encoded data with a one-byte "type prefix" (also called a "version prefix") to distinguish them.
+Since the XRP Ledger encodes several types of keys with base58, it prefixes the encoded data with a one-byte "type prefix" (also called a "version prefix") to distinguish them.
 The type prefix causes addresses to usually start with different letters in base58 format.

 The following diagram shows the relationship between keys and addresses:

-The formula for calculating a Ripple address is as follows.
+The formula for calculating an XRP Ledger address is as follows.
 For the complete example code, see

 Import required algorithms: SHA-256, RIPEMD160, and base58.
 Set the dictionary for base58.